dword-design/sebastianlandwehr.com/content/posts/generating-beautiful-flowchart-diagrams-with-mermaid-and-vue-nuxt.md

   </iframe>
 </p>

+Feel free to play around with the sandbox and try out different Mermaid strings!

 ## Usage with Nuxt

-If you are a Nuxt user, it is often more convenient to add a module to your project and then have everything available right away.
+If you are a Nuxt user, it is probably more convenient to add a module to your project and then have everything available right away.
 There is [nuxt-mermaid-string](https://github.com/dword-design/nuxt-mermaid-string), which basically wraps the vue component.

-Simply install it via `npm install nuxt-mermaid-string` or `yarn add nuxt-mermaid-string`.
+Simply install it via `npm install nuxt-mermaid-string`.

 Then add it to your `nuxt.config.js` like this: